action.skip

 (Request →)

-From the request perspective, shows the original amount receivable or payable, corresponds to the Open Amount of the payment.
+From the request perspective, shows the total amount receivable or payable (after applying reductions to the Initial Amount), corresponds to the Open Amount of the payment.

 Positive values represent receivables and produce debit payments, negative values represent payables and produce credit transfers.